-Element Discussions
+Discussions

-Getting to know Element Discussions
+Getting to know Discussions

-Introducing the Element Discussions
+Introducing Discussions

-The Element Discussions facility allows modelers to have conversations about elements posting discussions and replying to exiting posts.
-The discussions for all elements in the model are conveniently listed in the Discussions Review window allowing a modeler to see all the elements with posts.
+The Discussions facility allows modelers to have conversations about elements, posting discussions and replying to existing posts.
+The Discussions for all elements in the model are conveniently listed in the Discussions Review window, allowing a modeler to see all the elements with posts.

-Where to find Element Discussions
+Where to find Discussions

-To post or view an element's discussion

-Ribbon: Start > Collaborate >

-Discussions > Discuss

-To view recently discussed elements Ribbon: Start > Collaborate > Discussions > Recently Discussed Elements
+To post or view an element's discussion Ribbon: Start > Collaborate > Discuss > Discuss

-To view all discussions in the repository Ribbon: Start > Collaborate > Discussions > Discussion History
+To view recently discussed elements Ribbon: Start > Collaborate > Discuss > Recently Discussed To view all discussions in the repository Ribbon: Start > Collaborate > Discuss > Discussion History

-Usage of Element Discussions
+Usage of Discussions

-Element Discussions allow modelers to have conversations about elements without 'polluting' the element's notes with questions and modeling level comments such as 'Properties need to be added before the first release'.
-This feature brings the collaborative modeling platform alive where modelers can add informal discussions about elements emulating the discussions held in a physical workshop.
+Discussions allow modelers to have conversations about elements without 'polluting' the element's notes with questions or modeling level comments such as 'Properties need to be added before the first release'.
+This feature brings the collaborative modeling platform alive, where modelers can add informal discussions about elements, emulating the discussions held in a physical workshop.

-Options for the Element Discussions
+Options for Discussions

-The Discussion Review window has a number of options to tailor the discussions that are listed including defining the timeframe allowing older and perhaps less relevant discussions to be hidden.
+The Discussion Review window has a number of options to tailor the Discussions that are listed, including defining the timeframe to allow older and perhaps less relevant Discussions to be hidden.

-Learn more Info about Element Discussions
+Learn more about Discussions

-Informal Discussions
+Model Discussions